 Montenegro: Tamara Živković wins Montesong – To Eurovision 2026 with "Nova zora"

-15 artists took the stage tonight tin hopes of securing a chance for victory.
+15 artists took the stage tonight with hopes of securing a chance for victory.
 Only one act could secure the victory, and it was Tamara Živković with the song "Nova zora"

 Montenegrin broadcaster RTCG decided to go with the National Final route to determine their Eurovision 2026 entrant.
 Back in October, they announced the 15 acts that would compete in Montesong 2025 with their songs releasing in late November.

 Tonight, all acts took to the Montesong stage to perform their songs.
-Once the votes were in, determined via 50% jury, 50% public voting, it was clear: Tamara Živković would be declared the winner with "Nova zora".
+Once the votes were in, determined via 50% jury and 50% public voting, it was clear: Tamara Živković would be declared the winner with "Nova zora."

 "Nova zora" was written by Boris Subotić.